Yeovil Pen Mill railway station: History

-The GWR opened a locomotive depot at the station in September 1856, which operated until January 1959, when it was closed and the locomotives transferred to Yeovil Town depot.
+The GWR opened a locomotive depot at the station in September 1856, which operated until January 1959 when it was closed and the locomotives were transferred to Yeovil Town depot.

 A connection between the GWR line and the Southern Railway line to Exeter was established during World War II to allow trains direct access between and Yeovil Pen Mill.
-This was opened on 13 October 1943 and offered a new route for trains of war materials as well as a diversion route in the event of bomb damage.
+This was opened on 13 October 1943 and offered a new route for trains of war materials, as well as a diversion route in the event of bomb damage.

 1913 accident

 A passenger train, hauled by GWR City Class 4-4-0 No. 3710 City of Bath, overran a signal on 8 August 1913 and hit the rear of another passenger train.
 Two people were killed and ten injured.